Nelnitorian/techlife_bulb/README.md

 ## About this repository

 The steps explained in this file are the ones I took to solve the problem of integrating my TechLife bulbs with Home Assistant.
-My Home Assistant instance is being run in a docker container.
+Some of my decision were influenced by my Home Assistant instance being run in a docker container.

 ## Features:
-Ability to:
+The script has the ability to:
 - Turn on / off
 - Change brigthness
 - Change rgb color